pixie-io/blog.px.dev/content/blog/argo-rollouts/index.md

 <svg title='A canary deployment strategy reduces risk by diverting a small amount of traffic to the new version.
 Metrics from the canary release inform the decision to increase traffic or rollback.' src='canary-deploy.png' />
 :::

 A canary release doesn’t guarantee that you will identify all issues with your new application version.
-However, with a carefully designed canary configuration can maximize your chance of catching an issue before the new version is fully rolled out. .
+However, a carefully designed canary configuration can maximize your chance of catching an issue before the new version is fully rolled out.

 ### How much traffic should the canary get?

 Too little traffic can make it harder to detect problems, but too much traffic will impact more users in the event that an issue is discovered with the canary release.
 As a general rule, aim to direct 5-10% of your traffic to the canary release.
-And, if possible, time your canary deploys to overlap with your peak traffic period.
+If possible, you should time your canary deploys to overlap with your peak traffic period.

 ### How long should the analysis run?